KekHunterOS/README_INFO/README.md

 KekHunterOS     | A source code of KekHunter
 KekRepo         | A apt repository for nethunter KekHunter-420   | A android custom rom
+KekFS           | Based on termux-packages but runs natively on Android SU with kekterm

 ### Telegram group for support/chat/offtopic
 * https://t.me/KekHunter